 A Literacy Project with the British Motor Museum

 Kineton High School has been working with British Motor Museum (formerly The Heritage Motor Museum) on a project focusing on developing Literacy skills.
 Earlier this year the school met with Adela Thomas, Community Engagement Officer at the museum to talk about collaborative projects that small groups of students might be interested in courtesy of funding from the Heritage Lottery Fund.

-In September Mrs Scruby and Year 8 students: Blake Taylor-Sass, Michael Court, Coran Gray and Sam Robeson visited the British Motor Museum.
+In September Mrs Scruby took Blake, Michael and Sam to visit the British Motor Museum.
 This first visit was to document the existing space in the museum, meet the staff involved in the relocation and to look at the new building.
 The students listened to an introduction about who the British Motor Museum are and what they want to achieve.
 They met with Paul Gilder, the workshop manager, and viewed the existing museum space.
 They saw 100 cars in storage sheds waiting to go in the new building.
 The boys were fascinated to find out that storing the cars costs the museum £50-60,000 a year as they need to maintain environmental conditions to avoid further degeneration of the cars.

 The boys then went on to see the new building site which was still closed to visitors.
 Paul shared the difficulties of getting 100 cars from the sheds to the building – not all the cars have working engines!
 The students recorded their visit with photos and videos.
 They then had a tour of the main museum and time to explore it on their own.
 Then it was back to school and time to write up reports for the blog recording everything they had seen.